mumuMia/mumuMia/README.md

 - 👋 Hi, I’m @mumuMia
 - 👀 I’m interested in computer vision, machine learning.
-I'm good with python.
-- 🌱 I’m currently learning ios app development, relearning c++ for software development.

 <!---
 mumuMia/mumuMia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.